letitbevi/sentences-mentioned-Trump-from-2012-to-2016/README.md

 # Sentences mentioned Trump from 2012 to 2016

-Web scraping: extract sentences from [The Guardian](https://www.theguardian.com/) that mentioned 'Trump' and related metadata.
+Web scraping: extract sentences and their related metadata from [The Guardian](https://www.theguardian.com/) that mentioned 'Trump'.

 ## The Guardian data